celvinren/flutter_code_test/README.md

 # What we'll look for

-Treat the exercise as a conversation starter that we'll use to talk about different software engineering concepts.

-In line with good agile practices, start with a small slice of functionality that can run properly and can be delivered.
+In line with good agile practices, start with a small slice of functionality that can run properly and can be delivered to a hypothetical user.
 Add on functionality as you go.

-We don't expect candidates to spend more than a couple hours working on the exercise.
-Help us understand your thought process with comments, clear abstractions, tests, and code.
+Help us understand your thought process with comments, tests, and clear abstractions and code.
+If necessary, include a text file with assumptions and notes when any requirements are unclear.
+Treat the exercise as a conversation starter that could be used to explore different software engineering concepts.

 Other nice things we're looking for:
 * Domain Driven Design